 There are huge celebrations that take place in Thessaloniki on October 26, as it marks the Feast Day of Agios Dimitrios, the protector and Patron Saint of the city, as well as the Liberation of Thessaloniki by the Greek Army, which took place on this day in 1912.
-To celebrate this festive day, we have put together the Top 26 things to do when visiting Greece’s second co-capital.
+To honour this festive day, we’ve put together the Top 26 things to do when visiting Greece’s co-capital.

 1. Take a long strong along Nea Paralia, the city’s much loved waterfront.

 2. Make sure you stop off at Thessaloniki’s Concert Hall, where one of the buildings was created by famous Japanese architect Arata Isozaki- it’s a strikingly contemporary structure with impeccably simple geometry.

 3. Along the way you will come across a few parks, sit down and enjoy a little picnic at Rose Park or the Sound Park.

 4. As you walk along Nea Paralia you will also discover art installations including the popular Ombreles, which has become one of Thessaloniki’s most Insta-worthy spots.

 5. Shop till you drop along Stsimiski Street, where you will find a range of boutiques featuring all the latest shoes, accessories and clothes.